DefGuard/defguard/README.md

     <img src="docs/header.png" alt="defguard">
  </p>

-Defguard is an open-source security army knif (Identity, MFA, VPN, Yubikey, Web3).
+Defguard is an open-source security army knife (Identity, MFA, VPN, Yubikey, Web3).

 Building a secure organization has always been difficult and costly.
 Defguard provides a beautiful, easy-to-use (business users) and deploy (admin/devops) fundament to make your organization secure.